VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 MiniGUI uses the same internal encoding presentation as the charset standard.
 After using a series of abstract interfaces, MiniGUI provides a consistent analysis interface to multiple charsets.
 This interface can be used in font module; also can be used to analysis multi-bytes string.
 When adding support for a new charset (encoding), the only thing need to do is to provide an interface to the charset (encoding).
 So far MiniGUI has been able to support `ISO8859-x` single byte charsets, and some multi-bytes charsets, including `GB2312`, `GBK`, `GB18030`, `BIG5`, `EUCKR`, Shift-JIS, `EUCJP`, Unicode and so on.

 Similar to charset, MiniGUI also defines a series of abstract interfaces to font.
 When adding support for a new font type, we just need to realize the interface of such type of font.
-So far MiniGUI has got the support of `RBF` and `VBF`, `QPF`, `TrueType` and Adobe Type1.
+So far MiniGUI has got the support of `RBF` and `VBF`, `QPF`, `TrueType`, and Adobe Type 1.

 Based on the abstract interface of multi-font and multi-charset, MiniGUI provides a consistent interface to applications through logical font.